trustedci/OSCRP/OSCRP.md

 ## Facilities and Hardware Assets

--   [*Servers*](assets/Servers.html): Systems used to access, store, produce and/or manipulate other assets.
+-   [*Servers*](assets/Servers.html): Systems used to access, store, produce and/or manipulate other assets

--   Desktops
+-   [*Desktops*](assets/Desktops.html): Systems used to access, store, produce and/or manipulate other assets

--   Laptops
+-   [*Laptops*](assets/Laptops.html): Systems used to access, store, produce and/or manipulate other assets

--   Mobile devices (tablets, smartphones, smartwatches)
+-   [*Mobile devices*](assets/MobileDevices.html): Systems used to access other assets (tablets, smartphones, smartwatches)

 -   [*Networks*](assets/Networks.html): Medium used to access or transport data

--   Facilities: Physical storage, power & climate control used to house assets
+-   [*Facilities*(assets/Facilities.html): Physical storage, power & climate control used to house assets

 -   Standard lab equipment